vrugtehagel/yozo/README.md

 # YOZO

 Yozo itself is written in the `src/` directory.
 The documentation (and rest of the site) resides under `site/`.
 Assets are stored in `site/-/`.

-## Site

 The site consists of three major sections:

  - `tour/`: a gradual interactive experience teaching Yozo.
  - `play/`: an interactive sandbox allowing users to play around with Yozo.
  - `docs/`: this is where the formal documentention is written.
-Each feature is described in MDN-like fashion.

-## Potential additions
-Here's a list of things that I would like if they fit within budget
- - Easier imports (potentially using `<link>`).
-Not sure if this is actually useful enough; it is already possible to import things and the API for this would not fit into `$` very prettily (maybe it should just go into `imports`?).
- - Add warning for when you use a global effect (i.e. effect with non-local dependencies) inside a component definition.
+Tests are included through adding `/test/` to the end of a docs page's URL.
+A collection of all tests is found at `/docs/test/`.

+The current and older versions are available to download at `/download/`.

+And there's also the homepage, of course.

 ## Todo